eiannone/keyboard/README.md

 fmt.Printf("You pressed: %q\r\n", char)
 ```

-Example of getting a series of keystrokes:
+Example of getting a series of keystrokes with a blocking `GetKey()` function:
 ```go
 package main